Injury/Medical Pauses

 FAQs

-1. Can I pause for an injury?
+1. Can I pause for an injury or medical reasons?

 Yes — there are three options:

-• Coach Meeting: adapt your training with guidance.
+Coach Meeting: adapt your training with guidance.

-• Rehab Membership: reduced classes & recovery sessions (max 2 months, monthly members only).
+Rehab Membership: reduced classes & recovery sessions (max 2 months, monthly members only).

-• Injury Pause: minimum 4 weeks, maximum 6 weeks, requires a Fit to Return to restart membership
+Injury/Medical Pause: minimum 4 weeks, maximum 6 weeks, requires a Fit to Return to restart membership

 For long-term injuries, we can pause for up to 6 months (treated as a cancellation with rejoin rights).